reltubttam/bullish/README.md

 ## future developments
 given more time I would have improved the following:
-- better handling of historical data.
+- better handling and storage of historical data.
 E.g. if it is necessary to ammend a record after the minute elapses or if we have reason to replay the minute api call
 - improved error handling, e.g. we may be able to reconnect to the websocket or retry an http call
-- allow better configuration of which trades are of interest
+- allow better configuration of which trades are of interest and allow multiple subscriptions